Particle Filter for Bayesian Inference on Privatized Data: Particle Filter for Differential Privacy

-\begin{remark} In most of the literature, the remainder term $r$ is omitted under the assumption that it is negligible.
+\begin{remark} In most of the literature, the second term of $V_t (\varphi)$, also known as the remainder term, is omitted under the assumption that it is negligible.
 However, \citet{kong1992} emphasizes that the approximation may become inaccurate if the remainder term is not sufficiently small.
-Since we can estimate the remainder term, we explicitly include it in our estimation in Theorem~\ref{thm: CI} to address this potential issue. \end{remark}
+Since we can estimate the remainder term by the second term in $\hat{V}_t (\varphi)$, we explicitly include it in our estimation in Theorem~\ref{thm: CI} to address this potential issue. \end{remark}